·

 Finding your perfect weekly spread takes a while.
 You just need to try all of them and find what works for you at the moment.

-BUT!
-If you want to experiment without spending a lot of time setting up different weekly spreads, I got you covered with my printable weekly spread bundle!
+And if you want to experiment without spending a lot of time setting up different weekly spreads, I also have got you covered with my printable weekly spread bundles I have in the shop!

 Hope this post was useful; if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.